aaronksaunders/ionic4-angular6-gql/README.md

 ## Using Apollo Client's New Query & Mutation Classes

+> See the Official Documentation [Query, Mutation, Subscription services Additional API to use GraphQL in Angular](https://www.apollographql.com/docs/angular/basics/services.html)

 This is a query class to query all of the messages, its good because we have the power of typescript that allows for type checking when structuring the query; the should look something like this `MessagesQuery.ts`

 ```javascript